Pupil Premium: Using it to make a difference at Hutton Cranswick Community Primary

 We have a clear, strategic approach to the use of specific Pupil Premium funding and plans are integrated into wider school support and improvement systems.
 These are monitored and evaluated regularly and in depth data analysis ensures that the correct support and strategies are identified to maximise progress.

 Strong leadership systems ensure that Pupil Premium funding has the necessary impact.
-This includes an identified governor having responsibility for Pupil Premium, the Assistant Head leading the development plan and a coordinated senior leadership approach to implementing plans.
+This includes an identified governor having responsibility for Pupil Premium, the SENCO leading the development plan and a coordinated senior leadership approach to implemention.

 How can you find out if your child may be eliglible?